xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

     }
 </style>

-Often, the most incredible machine learning models also happen to be the largest.
-By making the model smaller, you and I can dream about running these models on our own machines.
-With model compression, we can reduce the size of the numbers in a model.
-This article runs through a simple way to quantize floating point numbers into smaller integers and the error we pay for it in matrix multiplies.
+Often, the best models are the biggest.
+Too big for you or me to run.
+Luckily, with model compression we can drastically reduce the size of these models.
+This article runs through a simple way to compress neural network weights with k-means quantization and how much error we incur.
+There is a price to tiny.

 ## Introduction